Visit Las Vegas: What are the best things to do and see in Sin City?

 How to go to Las Vegas?

-Many american airlines offer flights to Las Vegas.
-There are some direct flights to Las Vegas from Europe and there are many flights with a stopover.
-To find a cheap flight to Las Vegas, you can search on our partner’s website Skyscanner.
+Many american airlines offer flights to Las Vegas McCarran International Airport.
+There are some direct flights to Las Vegas from London Gatwick and Paris Roissy-CDG and there are many flights with a stopover.
+Domestically, you will find many short distance flights from Denver or Phoenix, as well as transcontinental flights from New York JFK or Atlanta.
+To find a cheap flight to Las Vegas, you can search on our partner’s website Skyscanner .

 Where to stay in Las Vegas?